Prag8855/aab/content/guides/english-speaking-steuerberater-berlin.md

 ## Alternatives to a tax advisor

-Tax advisors are expensive and hard to find.
-Most of them refuse new clients.
+Tax advisors are expensive and hard to find.[^5] Most of them refuse new clients.
 There are other ways to do your taxes in Germany.

 ### Tax software